-Yet besides being easy targets for approbation, these videos have something else in common, too.
+Yet besides being easy targets for disapproval, these videos have something else in common, too.
 They’re passionate.
 They’re creative.
 The kids who made them clearly were eager to comment on and mark their Judaism in some way.

 Our kids are seeking creative ways to express their search for spirituality and fulfillment.

 Their very existence speaks to a timeless Jewish concept: the pintele yid, or spark of spirituality that exists inside every Jew.
 This quality restlessly seeks to find meaning in life, to connect with its Creator.
 It drives us to try to grow, to fulfill the plans that God has for us, to give meaning to our lives, and to try to become the people that God meant for us to be.
 The pintele yid can be ignored.
 It can be neglected, covered up, hidden – but it will find a way to drive us to look for greater meaning in our lives.